Children grow in Christ in a multitude of ways. During formal worship they:

-- They learn that they belong to Christ and are welcome in his church, where we are all children of God.
+- Learn that they belong to Christ and are welcome in church, where we are all children of God.

-- They are enriched by the beauty of music and art as expressions of praise and as human responses to God.
+- Are enriched by the beauty of music and art as expressions of praise and as human responses to God.

-- They hear stories from the Bible read and interpreted, and begin to see Christian worship as one place where God may to speak to them.
+- Hear Bible stories and begin to see Christian worship as one place where God speaks to them.

-- They discover that they are valued as persons by God and by the people of God.
+- Discover that they are valued as persons by God and by the people of God.

 How Parents can Welcome Children in Worship

-- Guide the children throughout the worship service.
+- Guide the children throughout the service.
 Encourage children to participate in whatever ways they are able.
-Hold the hymnal, Bible, and bulletin at their eye level.
+Hold the hymnal and bulletin at their eye level.
 Ask an usher for a large-print bulletin for younger children.

 - Talk with your children about worship.
 Notice together the changes in worship from season to season.
 Talk about the readings and sermon you hear.